Doctor of Nursing Practice: D.N.P.

 What are the admission criteria?

 Applicants must hold a M.S. in Nursing or a related Master's degree (with an overall graduate school GPA of 3.5) and have successfully completed (grade of B or better) a college-level statistics course from a regionally accredited U.S. post secondary institution within 5 years (preferably 3 years) before the application deadline.
-If the applicant has not taken such a course, he/she must enroll in the SNHS online course, Webstats and earn a "pass" in order to be accepted into the DNP program.
-Information about Webstats may be obtained by contacting Yolanda Rainey at 617-521-2518.
 A minimum of two years fulltime clinical or management experience is required for Advanced Standing Application status.
 Evidence of a current nursing license is required.
 Certification in an advanced practice specialty is required for the clinical track.
 See the Application for Admission for further specifics.
 Professional certification in management is not required, but is preferred, for the Management track.
-Webstats or a statistics course as stipulated above, must be completed before taking Biostatistics (NUR 655) or Epidemiology (NUR 650) at Simmons.
+A statistics course, as stipulated above, must be completed before taking Biostatistics (NUR 655) or Epidemiology (NUR 650) at Simmons.

 When will I know about my admission status?